 Additionally, while it is effective in illustrating general function within a sentence, it is not nuanced enough to show how each word in a sentence is connected to and dependent on the words around it.
 For example, look at the phrase “a beautiful woman”.
 A Reed-Kellogg diagram would list both “a” and “beautiful” as words that modify the noun “woman”.
 However, each of these words have different functions in the sentence.
 While “beautiful” modifies only the word “woman” as an adjective, “a” modifies both “beautiful” and “woman” as an indefinite article.

 I hope that this post has given you a good idea of just what a Reed-Kellogg diagram is and how it is an effective (albeit traditional and therefore limited) tool for diagramming sentences.
-Although it is not commonly used or taught in classrooms today, I would strongly advise that any aspiring author try diagramming at least one or two sentences in this style.
+I would strongly advise that any aspiring author try diagramming at least one or two sentences in this style.
 I’m willing to bet that it will give you a greater understanding of grammar and improve your writing in the process.